maahnaaz/LIME/README.md

 # LIME

-Implementing LIME from Model-centric and Data-centric view.
-This project is still in proccess.
+Implementing LIME from Model-centric and Data-centric views.
+This project is still in progress.